This post was published on November 6th, 2020.

 A key ingredient behind the program’s success is a student well-being survey from Panorama that has served as a “check-engine light” for children’s mental health.
 Through Nov.
 23, the Panorama survey at the dozen pilot schools has directly led to 1,169 virtual and 286 in-person mental health sessions with students, district officials said.
 It also has resulted in nine suicide protocols, which occur when a student is self-harming, considering self-harming or expressing suicidal thoughts.
 (Other suicide protocols — a step-by-step process for connecting students with appropriate mental health care — have been initiated by teacher, peer or family member referrals and other warning signs.)

 2. Incorporate Social-Emotional Learning and Equity in School Reopening and Recovery Plans

 C.A.R.E.S.
 ACT SEC.
 18003 (d) (3) Providing principals and other school leaders with the resources necessary to address the needs of their individual schools.

 The layers of trauma have been significant this year.
-Administrators, teachers, students, and families have faced challenges around their own health and the health of loved ones, the economic ripples of the pandemic, incidents of racial violence, and a national reckoning with systemic racism.
+Administrators, teachers, students, and families have faced challenges around their own health and the health of loved ones, and the economic ripples of the pandemic.
 To provide school-wide and targeted student supports, many school leaders have begun gathering baseline data on the social-emotional well-being and cultural competency of students, teachers, and staff.
 This data can inform school improvement planning, professional development, and tiered supports.